Overview of Both Platforms

 Proxmox VE

-Proxmox Virtual Environment is a lightweight, open-source virtualization management platform.
-It combines KVM for full virtualization and LXC for containers, all accessible through an intuitive web-based UI.
-It’s ideal for businesses seeking a simple, efficient, and cost-effective way to manage virtual machines and containers.
+Proxmox Virtual Environment is a "lightweight, open-source virtualization management platform."
+It combines KVM for full virtualization and LXC for containers, all accessible through a web-based interface.
+It's ideal for businesses seeking a simple, efficient, and cost-effective way to manage virtual machines and containers.

 OpenStack